 E551 – Silicon dioxide is a substance designed to absorb fluids and prevent lumps, thus giving food a uniform appearance.
 It is considered safe to eat, although the powder itself is dangerous to inhale.

-E1420 – Starch Acetate - Starch that has been chemically modified to make it more stable as a thickening agent.
+E1420 – Starch acetate – Starch that has been chemically modified to make it more stable as a thickening agent.

 E407 (Carrageenans) – A gelatin-like substance produced from red algae that is edible and serves as a food stabilizer.

 Thus, processed foods contain additives designed to improve their taste and appearance and create a uniform product.
-Some of them don’t necessarily add to our health, and it is clear that homemade schnitzel is better than processed schnitzel, but here, too, it is important to present things as they are without trying to create panic.
+Some of them don’t necessarily add to our health, and clearly homemade schnitzel is better than processed schnitzel, but here, too, it is important to present things as they are without trying to create panic.

-Schnitzel | Photo: Aviad Bublil, Wikipedia
+A schnitzel | Photo: Aviad Bublil, Wikipedia

 It is important to remember that there is a group of children who are sensitive to dietary supplements in the general population, and they demonstrate a negative response to dietary supplements.
-In any case it is indeed recommended to reduce the intake of food additives and the law requires identifying them clearly on food packaging.
+In any case, it is indeed recommended to reduce the intake of food additives and the law requires identifying them clearly on food packaging.
 In some countries, certain artificial food colors have been removed from the shelves.